hallettj/hallettj.github.com/_posts/2012-05-12-installing-a-custom-rom-on-the-transformer-prime.markdown

 The Amazon Kindle app crashes when I try to open a book.
 I have tried wiping the app's data and reinstalling multiple times.
 I have also tried different books.
 And I have confirmed that I am running version 3.5.1.1, which is the latest version available in the Play Store right now.

-So far I have not found a way to fix this.
+I managed to fix this by following
+[instructions to fix Machinarium][Machinarium fix], which simply involves installing a missing font.
+You can download the Droid Sans font package from [Font Squirrel][Droid Sans].
+Then follow the linked instructions for fixing Machinarium.

-I can still read Kindle books using the [Cloud Reader][].
+An alternative workaround is to use the [Cloud Reader][].
 Note that the Cloud Reader will work in [Chrome for Android Beta][], but will refuse to run in the default Android browser.
 You will not be able to install the extension that allows Cloud Reader to work offline since the mobile version of Chrome does not support extensions yet.
-So you will have to be connected to the internet to read.
+So you will have to be connected to the internet to use the Cloud Reader.

 [Cloud Reader]: https://read.amazon.com
 [Chrome for Android Beta]: https://play.google.com/store/apps/details?id=com.android.chrome